leealso/AZ203/IaaS/AKS/AKS.md

 # Run web app
 dotnet run
 ```
-2. Create a Dockerfile for the .NET Core App.
+2. Create a Dockerfile for a .NET Core App.
 ```dockerfile
 # Use dotnet SDK as base image
 FROM microsoft/dotnet:sdk AS build-env